 Southern State operates two child learning facilities located at the Central and North Campuses.
-Licensed by the Ohio Department of Job and Family Services, the centers offer full-day and half-day childcare and pre-school programs five days a week.
+Licensed by the Ohio Department of Job and Family Services, the centers offer full-time and part-time childcare and pre-school programs five days a week.

-The Centers are available to students, faculty, and staff, and community members serving children 18 months to 12 years of age.
-Developmentally appropriate activities within a preschool setting are provided by qualified teachers who have aligned their curriculum with the Ohio Early Learning Standards.
+The Centers are available to students, faculty and staff, and community members serving children 18 months to 5 years of age.
+Developmentally appropriate activities within a preschool setting are provided by qualified teachers who have aligned their curriculum with Ohio's Infant & Toddler Guidelines and Early Learning Content Standards.